Pocket-PT/.github/profile/README.md

 AWS_S3_SECRET_KEY={YOUR_AWS_S3_SECRET_KEY}

 ##### DATABASE
-# if you wan to use the docker compose database, you can use this code
+# if you want to use the docker compose database, you can use this code
 # if you don't want to use the docker compose database, you must use your own database
 MYSQL_DATABASE=userdb
 MYSQL_ROOT_HOST=root